 Donor Health: What does iron have to do with it?

-Taking 18-38 mg of iron once daily for eight weeks replaces the iron lost in a whole blood donation.
-This amount has no more side effects than a sugar pill.
+18-38 mg of iron once a day for eight weeks replaces iron lost during a donation.
+There are no more side effects than a sugar pill.

-Donors with hematocrit levels near or below the minimum required for blood donation
+Donors with a hematocrit level near or below the minimum required

 If you are a frequent donor or are at risk for having low stores of iron, taking an iron supplement is highly recommended.
 Talk to your health care provider to decide if iron is best for your health.

 Through the end of July 2020, we’re shortening the wait to just one day.
 You’ll still need to increase your iron level in time for your next appointment, but you won’t have to wait as long to schedule your next appointment.

 The Blood Center does not directly measure your iron.
 When we prick your finger, we test your hematocrit level.
 Blood has three components—red blood cells, plasma and platelets.
 The hematocrit test measures red blood cells because iron increases them.